Datalayer-Storage/dig-cli/README.md

 ## Filesystem Structure

-The `DataIntegrityLayer` class organizes files in a hierarchical directory structure to efficiently manage a large number of files.
+The `DataIntegrityTree` class organizes files in a hierarchical directory structure to efficiently manage a large number of files.
 This approach enhances performance and scalability, especially when dealing with millions of files.

 ### Storage Modes